-Unless you are a compulsive organiser filing is a chore.
-Making sense of piles or files isn’t straightforward, as the rationale or difference between a pile and a file is often quite subtle.
-Someone’s piles are as good as files, so long as they don’t have to share their home or work.
-I have heard that some people simply create a new file for each bit of paper that arrives in their office, but this form of splitting must be so rare as to be apocryphal and probably has its very own medical syndrome.
+Unless you are a compulsive organiser, filing is a chore.
+And so is putting your news posts in right category.
+Making sense of piles or files isn’t always straightforward.
+The difference between a pile and a file is often quite subtle.
+If you know a hoarder whose pile you’ve just re-organised, you’ll know exactly what I mean.
+In many circumstances someone’s piles are in fact as good as files, so long as they don’t have to share the kitchen table with your family or work colleagues.
+At the other extreme, I came across someone who would simply create a new file for each bit of paper that arrived in the office.
+This form of splitting must be very very rare and may even has its very own medical syndrome.

 A “lumper” is an individual who takes a gestalt view of a definition, and assigns examples broadly, assuming that differences are not as important as signature similarities.
 A “splitter” is an individual who takes precise definitions, and creates new categories to classify samples that differ in key ways.

-But without classification and categorisation where would we be?
+Without classification and categorisation where would we be?
 According to the classical view, categories should be clearly defined, mutually exclusive and collectively exhaustive.
-Science and philosophy would have certainly stood still, and even shopping would be pretty difficult, come to think of it.
-Even if the Aristotelian view may have moved on a little bit, splitting and lumping are pretty handy tools for describing the world – physical or abstract.
+Science and philosophy would have certainly stood still without classification, and mundane things like shopping would be pretty damn difficult, come to think of it.
+Even if the Aristotelian view may have moved on a little bit, splitting and lumping are pretty handy ideas for describing the world – physical or abstract or virtual.

-But if don’t believe that Google is all-knowing, and you don’t want your readers confused by your very interesting ramblings on biology, education and technology – to take a random mix, you will probably end up using a collection of buckets.
-It will help you to make sense / retrieve things more easily in future.
-With time you’ll have a healthy crop of articles, perhaps further divided and categorised depending on your splitting or lumping tendencies.
+You don’t want your readers confused by your very interesting ramblings on biology, education and technology – to take a random mix, so you will probably end up using a collection of categories or buckets to help people around your site.
+It will help you to make sense / retrieve things more easily in future too.
+At the outset it is sometimes hard to see how your schema will work, but with time, when you have a healthy crop of articles, perhaps that is the best time to lump or to split.

-What if you’re writing about the use of technology in biology education?
-Surely you then assign it to all 3?
-You certainly could and in some circumstances you would.
-But what if most or all your articles are about the use of technology in biology education?
-Arguably your categorisation simply wouldn’t be useful any more – using the universal test above – so you should either lump everything into a high level category e.g. BiotechEd.
-Or, find a sensible division to split your articles by.
-The user will forgive you for errors of omission, but not of commission.
-If the user finds the same articles whichever category they list they will conclude that your website is broken or worse that you don’t know what you are doing.
+So, what if you’re writing about the use of technology in biology education?
+Surely you assign the articles to all 3?
+You certainly could and in some circumstances you might.
+But, what if most or all your articles are about the use of technology in biology education?
+Arguably your categorisation simply wouldn’t be useful any more – using the universal test above – so you should either lump everything into a new high level category e.g. BiotechEd.
+Or, find sensible subdivisions to split your articles.
+The user will forgive you for errors of omission, but not of commission or spam.
+If the user finds the same articles whichever category they want to list they will conclude that your website is either broken or worse that you don’t know what you are doing.

-To parody Darwin, it is good to embrace your lumping and splitting side at different times and spend a few moments figuring out an appropriate classification schema.
+To parody Darwin, it is good to embrace your lumping and splitting tendencies at different times.